 - create safety by listening and taking in the other person’s experience and reflecting on what each of you may be feeling

 - soothe one another by joining rather than feeling alone and withdrawing from one another

 - feel secure and be open and flexible to areas and issues that may be causing insecurity (and also exploring earlier attachment issues that may be getting triggered)

 Secure, happy relationships can create such joy as well as improve to your overall health and wellness.
 You and your spouse or partner can learn how to repair your relationship ruptures better to create a closer connection.
-If you need relationship therapy in Essex County, NJ, please contact us at 973-902-8700 or email now.
+If you need relationship therapy in Essex County, NJ, please contact us.